yogeshkk/autoscaler/README.md

 # Kubernetes Autoscaler

-This repository contains forke of cluster autoscaler of version 1.12.
+This repository contains a fork of cluster autoscaler of version 1.12.
 To fix one bug present in 1.12 till version 1.12.8 The bug is documented in https://github.com/kubernetes/autoscaler/issues/3042#event-3284382539

 You can either use the docker image which contain the fix yogeshkunjir/clusterautoscaler:v1.12.8.patch-fix which is of this build or compile below source code or patch offical one and compile using below steps.